 Breastfed babies

-With breastfed babies, it’s normal for the poop to look like it has cottage cheese curds in it because of the way the milk proteins make their way through your baby’s developing digestive system.
+With breastfed babies, it’s normal for baby poop to look like it has cottage cheese curds in it because of the way the milk proteins make their way through your baby’s developing digestive system.
 In this case, you are likely to see white curds or pieces mixed into a yellowish, watery stool.

 Formula-fed babies